boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 ## IPv6 Extension Headers {#op-eh}

-The value of ipv6ExtensionHeadersFull and ipv6ExtensionHeaderCount IEs should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.
+The value of ipv6ExtensionHeadersFull andipv6ExtensionHeaderCountList IEs should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.

-If an implementation determines that an observed packet of a Flow includes an extension header that it does not support, then the exact observed code of that extension header will be echoed in the ipv6ExtensionHeaderCount IE ({{sec-v6count}}).
+If an implementation determines that an observed packet of a Flow includes an extension header that it does not support, then the exact observed code of that extension header will be echoed in theipv6ExtensionHeaderCountList IE ({{sec-v6count}}).
 How an implementation disambiguates between unknown upper-layer protocols vs. extension headers is not IPFIX-specific.
 Readers may refer, for example, to {{Section 2.2 of ?RFC8883}} for a behavior of an intermediate nodes that encounters an unknown Next Header type.
 It is out of the scope of this document to discuss those considerations.

-The ipv6ExtensionHeadersFull Information Element SHOULD NOT be exported if ipv6ExtensionHeaderCount Information Element is also present because of the overlapping scopes between these two IEs.
-If both IEs are present, then ipv6ExtensionHeaderCount Information Element takes precedence.
+The ipv6ExtensionHeadersFull Information Element SHOULD NOT be exported ifipv6ExtensionHeaderCountList Information Element is also present because of the overlapping scopes between these two IEs.
+If both IEs are present, thenipv6ExtensionHeaderCountList Information Element takes precedence.

 The ipv6ExtensionHeadersLimit IE ({{sec-v6limit}}) may or may not be present when the ipv6ExtensionHeadersChainLength IE ({{sec-v6aggr}}) is also present as these IEs are targeting distinct properties of extension headers handling.